Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: Numerical Results

 \subsection{Convergence and Validity Analysis}

-To validate the effectiveness and convergence of the proposed method, experiments are conducted. \Cref{Fig:return} shows the cumulative reward for each training episode.
+To validate the effectiveness and convergence of the proposed method, experiments are conducted. \autoref{Fig:return} shows the cumulative reward for each training episode.
 The figure demonstrates a progressive increase in the cumulative reward throughout the training process, indicating the effectiveness of our proposed method.
-Besides, the performance gradually stabilizes in around 150 training episodes, despite some fluctuations due to channel variations and changes of packets in buffers.
+Besides, the performance gradually stabilizes in around 150 training episodes, despite some fluctuations due to channel variations and changes in the number of packets.